-The very purpose of marketing is reaching a target audience.
+The very purpose of marketing is to reach a target audience.
 And you’ll have to do extensive research on who your target audience consists of and where they hang out.
 Luckily, one platform you can safely market to is email.
 Almost everyone uses emails.

 Email marketing is one of the most affordable and effective forms of marketing there is.
 You can connect with your audience in real-time while promoting our brand.
 Moreover, you can send targeted messages to your audience with the help of email marketing software.